CompuSports Header

 Question: Where is the video stored in Easy-Scout Professional?

-Answer: Easy-Scout Professional video is stored in a "folder" that is directly accessible from the Windows computer.
-This can be on the computer's hard drive itself, on an external or flash drive, or in Dropbox, OneDrive or similar applications.
+Answer: Easy-Scout Professional video must be stored in a "folder" that is directly accessible from the Windows computer.
+This can be on the computer's hard drive, on an external, network or flash drive, or in Dropbox, OneDrive or similar applications.

 Question: What format does the video need to be in ?